a19836/phpframeworkdemo/README.txt

-- license at file: LICENSE.txt
+- this project license is at file: LICENSE.txt

 - install apache, php 5.6 or higher